 [See also: The Creature Shop’s Strange Alien Lifeforms by Peter Ray Allison]

-The Nebari are a race who, with the exception of Chiana (Gigi Edgely), appears in only two of the series’ 88-episode run.
-Their limited screen time is irrelevant to their threat-level, however, as their ultimate plan would lead to near every race and being in the galaxy conforming to their culture, acquiescing to them, or being destroyed.
+The Nebari are a race who, with the exception of Chiana (Gigi Edgely), appears in only a handful of the series’ 88-episode run.
+Their limited screen time is irrelevant to their threat level, however, as their ultimate plan would lead to near every race and being in the galaxy conforming to their culture, acquiescing to them, or being destroyed.
 This style of conquest is known as forced assimilation and, horrifically, has precedent in the real world.

 Within the universe of Farscape, the Nebari and their endgame are not particularly addressed considering that it does not overwhelm the more immediate threats to the protagonists—vague, looming galactic horror is not a priority when trying to escape a militant madman with a popsicle in his head.
 Still, the consequences of forced assimilation throughout human history are enough to alert audiences as to how horrifying the goals of the Nebari are.
 When the goals of their race are combined with the mere glimpses of their technology and methods, it becomes apparent that the Nebari are far and away the single greatest danger to the collective galactic lives in Farscape.